-In June 2018, the Company executed an agreement for office space in the Borough of Florham Park, Morris County, New Jersey to be used as its headquarters ("HQ Lease").
+In June 2018, the Company entered into the HQ Lease.
 The HQ Lease commenced upon completion of certain improvements by the landlord in October 2018 and terminates in February 2024 with an option to extend the term of the lease for one additional 60-month period.
 As of December 31, 2018, the Company recorded a deferred lease liability of approximately \$176,000 for the improvements funded by the landlord on the consolidated balance sheet.
 The Company amortizes the deferred liability as a reduction to rent expense in the consolidated statement of operations over the term of the lease.

 Under the HQ Lease, the Company will pay monthly fixed rent based on approximate rate per rentable square foot which ranges between approximately \$12,400 to \$13,600 over the lease period.
 In addition, the Company received certain rent abatements and lease incentives subject to the limitations in the HQ Lease.
-The HQ Lease's net ROU asset and lease liability are approximately \$264,000 and (\$393,000), respectively, as of March 31, 2021 and rental expense for the three months ended March 31, 2021 is approximately \$28,000.
+The HQ Lease's net ROU asset and lease liability are approximately \$183,000 and (\$269,000), respectively, as of March 31, 2022 and rental expense for the three months ended March 31, 2022 is approximately \$28,000.